-The award winners will be announced on 22nd of March 2018 at the Aalto Theatre Essen.
+The award winners have been announced on 5th of April 2019 at the Aalto Theatre Essen.

 The German Dance Award will be presented by the German Dance Association (Dachverband Tanz Deutschland), jointly supported by the city of Essen, the Ministry for Culture and Science of the State of North Rhine-Westphalia, and by funds from the Federal Government.

 The German Dance Award will be endowed with the sum of €20,000.

 Gert Weigelt receives the German Dance Award 2019